awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 ### SAML Role Trust Policies<a name="condition-keys-saml_trust-policy"></a>

 In the trust policy of a role, you can include the following keys, which help you establish whether the caller is allowed to assume the role\.
 Except for `saml:doc`, all the values are derived from the SAML assertion\.
-Items in the list that are marked with an asterisk \(\*\) are available in the console UI to create conditions\.
+All items in the list are available in the IAM console visual editor when you create or edit a policy with conditions\.
 Items marked with **\[\]** *can* have a value that is a list of the specified type\.

 **saml:aud**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.